Casey Patterson: Early career

 Patterson started her career in 1997 as a talent booker at MTV Networks and was promoted to Director of Talent Development at VH1 where she worked on The Concert for New York City, the VH1 Vogue Fashion Awards, VH1 Divas Live, Pop-Up Video, Behind the Music, Saturday Night Lives 25th Anniversary Special, and the "Concert of the Century" at the White House.
 During this time period, she also worked on The Fox Billboard Music Awards, NBC's "Concert for America", and CMT's Flameworthy Awards.

 Patterson was the first woman hired by Spike TV after it launched in 2003 and was integral to shaping the brand, with publications such as the LA Times and Multichannel News profiling her success at the network and dubbing her "The Dude Whisperer" and "A Woman to Watch in Entertainment."

 Career

 Casey Patterson Entertainment

-Casey Patterson Entertainment is a full-service production company producing premium content, live events, and talent-driven series and specials with offices in New York City and Los Angeles.
-Casey Patterson is a four-time Emmy and two-time PGA Awards-nominated, critically acclaimed executive producer who has created an array of groundbreaking programming during her 20-year tenure at Viacom.
+Casey Patterson Entertainment is a production company for content, live events, and talent-driven series and specials with offices in New York City and Los Angeles.
+Casey Patterson is a four-time Emmy and two-time PGA Awards-nominated executive producer who has created an array of programming during her 20-year tenure at Viacom.